 A gripper is what holds the skin onto the DTR bell or retainer.

 There made from medical grade silicone and last a very long time.

-There are two versions of grippers, one with holes and one without.
+There are two versions of grippers, Solid or holes.

 They can both be used by themselves or together when using different methods with the DTR.